Satya-Mohapatro/End-to-End-Cricket-Data-Analytics-Using-Python-and-Power-BI/README.md

 ## 📊 Project Overview

-The goal of this project is to analyze the performance of players and teams in the T20 World Cup using a real dataset.
-This includes:
+The goal of this project is to analyze the performance of players and teams in the T20 World Cup.
+It includes:

-- Scraping cricket match and player data from [ESPN Cricinfo](https://www.espncricinfo.com)
+- Scraping match and player data from [ESPN Cricinfo](https://www.espncricinfo.com) using **Bright Data**
-- Cleaning and structuring the data using Python and Pandas
+- Structuring and analyzing data with **Pandas**
-- Creating an interactive Power BI dashboard to visualize trends and insights
+- Creating an interactive **Power BI** dashboard for insights
-- Identifying top batsmen, bowlers, and the best playing XI
+- Highlighting top players, match results, and team trends

 ---

 ## 🛠️ Tech Stack

+- **Bright Data** – for high-speed, reliable web scraping
-- **Python** – for web scraping and data processing
+- **Python** – for data processing and scripting
-- **Pandas** – for data manipulation and transformation
+- **Pandas** – for data manipulation
-- **Power BI** – for data modeling and dashboard creation
+- **Power BI** – for data modeling and visualization
-- **Jupyter Notebook / VSCode** – for development and testing
+- **Jupyter Notebook / VSCode** – for development

 ---

 ## 🌐 Data Source

-- Match data was scraped from [ESPN Cricinfo T20 World Cup section](https://www.espncricinfo.com)
+- Scraped from the **T20 World Cup pages** on [ESPN Cricinfo](https://www.espncricinfo.com)
-- Includes player statistics (batting, bowling), team scores, and match results
+- Data includes player scorecards, match results, team performance, etc.

 ---

 ## 🔄 Project Workflow

-1. **Web Scraping**
+1. **Web Scraping (Bright Data)**
-   - Use `requests` and `BeautifulSoup` to fetch HTML content
-   - Extract tables for batting and bowling scorecards
+   - Used Bright Data’s infrastructure to access and extract structured data
+   - Automated extraction of player and match-level statistics

 2. **Data Cleaning & Transformation**
-   - Parse and clean data using `Pandas`
+   - Handled inconsistencies and formatting issues using `Pandas`
-   - Merge, filter, and reshape datasets into analysis-ready format

-3. **Power BI Integration**
+   - Consolidated multiple matches into unified datasets

+3. **Data Visualization**
-   - Import cleaned `.csv` files into Power BI
+   - Imported cleaned `.csv` files into Power BI
-   - Build relationships and KPIs (Runs, Wickets, Strike Rates, etc.)
-   - Create dynamic visuals and dashboards
+   - Created interactive charts, filters, and summaries

 ---

-## 📈 Power BI Dashboard
+## 📈 Power BI Dashboard Features

-The Power BI dashboard includes:
 - Top Batsmen by Runs & Strike Rate
-- Best Bowlers by Economy & Wickets
+- Best Bowlers by Wickets & Economy
-- Team-wise Performance Summary
+- Team Comparison Table
-- Most Valuable Player (MVP)
+- Most Valuable Player (MVP) Metrics
-- Filterable match-by-match statistics
+- Filter by Team, Match, or Player

 ---

 ## 💡 Key Insights

+- Top 5 players in each category (runs, wickets, strike rate)
+- Match-winning contributions
-- Top-performing players across the tournament
+- Team consistency across the tournament
-- Team comparisons based on aggregated statistics
-- Identification of consistent match-winners
-- MVP-based selection for the Best Playing XI
+- Best Playing XI based on overall stats

 ---